openmensa/doc.openmensa.org/content/api/v2/favs.md

 	GET /favs

-Note: the server tries to keep them sorted ascendingly but a client must not rely on this fact.
+The server will output them sorted ascendingly by `sort_value`.

 ### Response